 James McGrath Morris a biographer and writer of narrative non-fiction.
-He is currently writing a biography of writer Tony Hillerman, the author of ground-breaking mysteries set in the Navajo Nation.
+His newest book is Tony Hillerman: A Life.

 He is also the author of the Kindle Singles Revolution by Murder: Emma Goldman, Alexander Berkman, and the Plot to Kill Henry Clay Frick. and The Radio Operator: Robert Ford’s Last Stand in the Fight to Save Tibet.

 Morris has written extensively for newspapers and magazines, as well as some academic journals.
 Prior to becoming a full-time writer, he spent a decade as a journalist, a decade working in the book and magazine business, and a decade as a high school teacher.

 He is the former president of Biographers International Organization, of which he was among the original founders.
 In 2019 he received the BIO Award, which is given to a writer who has made a major contribution to the advancement of the art and craft of biography.
 Previous winners, among others, include: Jean Strouse, Robert Caro, Arnold Rampersad, Ron Chernow, Stacy Schiff, Taylor Branch, and Candice Millard.

 Morris earned his bachelor’s degree from American University and his master’s from George Washington University.

 Morris lives in Santa Fe, New Mexico with his wife Patty McGrath Morris.